AdobeDocs/platform-learn.en/help/data-collection/tags/build-rules.md

 ---
 # Build rules in tags

-This video shows how to create rules so you can execute commands in tags.
+Learn how to create rules so you can execute commands in tags.
 Events and conditions determine *when* to do stuff and actions determine *what* to do.

 >[!NOTE]
 >